AbdooOwd/HackerOoT/docs/abdoo/notes.md

 -   You mean I've been trying to implement Gliding, just to remember that the cucco works the **EXACT SAME** way? ...
 Welp.
+-   [23/07/2025] The HackerOoT repo has merged the decomp into its main branch.
+    Now, I'm trying to fix conflicts and all to have the latest repo.